celery/celery/docs/configuration.rst

 * CELERY_ALWAYS_EAGER
-    If this is ``True``, all tasks will be executed locally by blocking until it is finished. ``apply_async`` and ``Task.delay`` will return a :class:`celery.result.EagerResult` which emulates the behaviour of :class:`celery.result.AsyncResult`, except the result has already
+    If this is ``True``, all tasks will be executed locally by blocking until it is finished. ``apply_async`` and ``Task.delay`` will return a :class:`celery.result.EagerResult` which emulates the behavior of :class:`celery.result.AsyncResult`, except the result has already
     been evaluated.